vuejs/vue-cli/docs/guide/cli-service.md

 ### What if my project is not in the same directory as the Vue CLI scaffold?

-For those looking to specify direcotry will be impacted by their `vue-cli-service lint` command, you can pass it a regex pattern for whichever directory you desire.
+For those looking to specify directory will be impacted by their `vue-cli-service lint` command, you can pass it a regex pattern for whichever directory you desire.
 For example:

 1. Vue CLI projects lives in `/src/webapp/`
 2. `package.json` lives in root directory (`/`)